followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxRangeSelector/1 Configuration/scale/aggregateByCategory.md

 ---

 [Aggregation](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/aggregation/aggregation.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/chart/series/aggregation/') by categories can be applied only when the scale displays [categories](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/categories.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/#categories'), and each category contains two or more series points.

+When **aggregateByCategory** is **true**, data is aggregated using the specified [aggregation method](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/chart/series/aggregation/#method).

 The following code shows an example of a data source that can be aggregated by categories and the **RangeSelector** configuration for this use-case:

 ---
 ##### jQuery